JediRhymeTrix/deck-toggle-autohdr/README.md

 ### Temporary Fix for Bash Shortcuts Plugin

-> **NOTE: If you have version 2.0.4 or later of the Bash Shortcuts plugin, you can ignore this step.**

-Due to a current issue in the Bash Shortcuts plugin that prevents flags from being passed correctly to scripts, you need to perform the following steps:

-1. Open the file `/home/deck/homebrew/plugins/bash-shortcuts/py_backend/instanceManager.py`.
-2. Change line 28 from:

-    ```python
-    self.shortcutProcess = subprocess.Popen(command, shell=True)
-    ```

-    to:

-    ```python
-    self.shortcutProcess = subprocess.Popen(' '.join(command), shell=True)
-    ```
+Bash Shortcuts is currently unavailable on the Decky plugin store due to it being incompatible with the latest Steam Client.

+- While the SDH-Stewardship team works on releasing a patched build to the store, you can find a built prerelease of the plugin [here](https://github.com/SDH-Stewardship/bash-shortcuts/pull/1#issuecomment-2460919165).

+- Extract it to the `/home/deck/homebrew/plugins/` directory on your Deck.

-3. Restart the Deck to apply changes.
+- Restart the Deck to apply changes.

 ### Setting Up Auto HDR